 Final Analysis of This Triumphant Fire

-While Carsely’s prose was very poignant and romantic, I remember enjoying this book for everything EXCEPT the love story.
-The villain was magnetic, and the action-packed pacing combined with the author’s style of writing were strong points, but not enough to make this one a favorite.
+The villain was magnetic, and the fast, action-packed pacing, combined with the author’s style of writing, were strong points.
+However, the lackluster romance failed to make this one a favorite.

 One pet peeve/ minor factoid: the cover portrays the heroine with the wrong hair color.
 She’s got reddish hair, not black.
 Carsley also had the same issue with her lovely cover of This Ravished Rose.

 HER PAST DESTROYED, HER DESTINY WAS A HIGHWAYMAN’S LOVE

 The family and home she’d lost as a girl in the French Revolution were now only shadows in Carlotta’s haunted dreams.
 And when murder forced her from the English manor where she’d been reduced to servitude, she was penniless and alone in the world.

 Dressed as a boy, Carlotta sought safety with Simon, a roguish highwayman–who quickly saw the exquisite beauty beneath her disguise and possessed her with a passion that left her consumed by desire.